-The firms resided into three different asset classes: 30 percent reported their AUM as $100 million and under; 32 percent fell between $101 and $500 million; and 38 percent reported over $500 million in assets under management.
+The firms resided in three different asset classes: 30 percent reported their AUM as $100 million and under; 32 percent fell between $101 and $500 million; and 38 percent reported over $500 million in assets under management.

-In regards to investment strategy, long/short equity continues to dominate as the most favorable with (45%) of respondents reporting this to be their primary investment strategy.
+In regards to investment strategy, long/short equity continues to dominate as the most favorable with 45 percent of respondents reporting this to be their primary investment strategy.
 Other preferred strategies include fixed income (8%), credit (7%), global macro (6%), emerging markets (6%), distressed debt (5%), and event driven (4%).
 The top prime brokers employed by firms in 2013 are Goldman Sachs, Morgan Stanley, Credit Suisse, JP Morgan and UBS (same as last year).

 Now let's look at front, middle and back office applications most commonly used at hedge funds.